UNLV-R-Working-Group/Lesson_1/Overview.md

 `[1] Hello World`

 Easy enough, right?
-In the last section we introduced a function that is called `c()` which turns a collection of data into an array.
+In the last section we introduced a function that is called `c()` which turns a collection of data into a vector.
 The inputs to `c()` are just the elements of the list, and the output is the list itself.
 Note that in order to store this list, you need to assign it to a variable, otherwise the list will simply be printed to the screen.
 Try the following two different commands.

 `> c(1,2,3,4,5)`